 Other notes:

-• Not declaring the touch icon in the page and having it in the root of the site is not recommended, as Apple may change what is requested by default.
+- Not declaring the touch icon in the page and having it in the root of the site is not recommended, as Apple may change what is requested by default.

-• In older versions of Safari for iOS, the precomposed keyword could be used to prevent iOS from adding different visual effects to the touch icon (i.e., rounded corners, drop shadow, reflective shine).
-Starting with iOS 7, no special effects are applied to touch icons, so there is no need to use the precomposed keyword anymore.
+precomposedkeyword could be used to prevent iOS from adding different visual effects to the touch icon (i.e., rounded corners, drop shadow, reflective shine).
+Starting with iOS 7, no special effects are applied to touch icons, so there is no need to use theprecomposedkeyword anymore. - When using one image, there is no need to use the

 What does the hint check?